 The Alaska breeding population of Steller's eiders was listed as threatened under the ESA in 1997 (62 FR 31748).
 For this SEIS/OEIS, the Navy conducted a literature search for additional information pertaining to the Steller's eider.
-In 2018, the USFWS announced work on a five-year status review for this species (U.S. Fish & Wildlife Service, 2018).
+In 2019, the USFWS concluded a 5-year status review of Steller's eider and recommended no change in the status of the species.
 This document does not provide any information that would warrant changes to the conclusions reached in the 2011 GOA Final EIS/OEIS or 2016 GOA Final SEIS/OEIS.
-During the months of April to October, when training activities are planned to occur, Steller's eiders can be found in nearshore areas, and in particular protected lagoons with tidal flats located hundreds of miles to the northwest and west of the TMAA.
+As described in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS, during the months of April to October, when training activities are planned to occur, Steller's eiders can be found in nearshore areas and, in particular, protected lagoons with tidal flats located hundreds of miles to the northwest and west of the TMAA and outside the WMA.
 Critical habitat has been designated for this species in some important breeding areas on the on the Yukon-Kuskokwim River Delta and Kuskokwim Shoals, Sea Islands, Nelson Lagoon, and Izembek Lagoon in western Alaska (66 FR 8850).
-These locations are outside of the TMAA.
+These locations are outside of the GOA Study Area.

 Outside of the breeding season (generally October through April), the distribution of Steller's eiders includes the nearshore areas around Kodiak Island, Cook Inlet, the southern side of the Alaska Peninsula, and the eastern Aleutian Islands.
-In support of this SEIS/OEIS, the Navy examined records of the USGS Alaska Science Center to determine which pelagic species overlap with the TMAA.
-Based on this review of records, no Steller's eider observations are reported within the TMAA, although approximately 120 observations are reported on Kodiak Island and along the Kenai Peninsula.
+In support of this SEIS/OEIS, the Navy examined records of the USGS Alaska Science Center to determine which pelagic species overlap with the GOA Study Area.
+Based on this review of records, no Steller's eider observations are reported within the GOA Study Area, although approximately 120 observations are reported on Kodiak Island and along the Kenai Peninsula.
 Most of these observations (over 95 percent) are reported between November and March (Figure 3.9-1).

 As stated in the 2011 GOA Final EIS/OEIS, there are no proposed activities in the TMAA during the winter, and there is no new information or circumstances that would alter analysis of the 2011 GOA Final EIS/OEIS.
 Therefore, the statement indicating that Steller's eiders are not likely to be present in the TMAA or be affected by any of the proposed activities remains valid.
-For this reason, the Navy has determined no potential impact to the Steller's eider, and the species will not be carried forward for analysis in this SEIS/OEIS.
+Activities within the WMA are also seasonally restricted.
+For this reason, the Navy has determined no potential impact to the Steller's eider, and the species will not be carried forward for analysis in this SEIS/OEIS for potential impacts in the GOA Study Area.